silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/02_Routing.md

 This route has defined that any URL beginning with `team` should create, and be handled by a `TeamController` instance.

 It also contains 3 `parameters` or `params` for short. `$Action`, `$ID` and `$Name`.
 These variables are placeholders which will be filled when the user makes their request.
-Request parameters are available on the `SS_HTTPRequest` object and able to be pulled out from a controller using `$this->getRequest()->param($name)`.
+Request parameters are available on the `HTTPRequest` object and able to be pulled out from a controller using `$this->getRequest()->param($name)`.

 <div class="info" markdown="1">